 The current market is great for first-time buyers.
-Over the last year or so there's been a definite increase in the number of people getting on that first rung of the housing ladder, helped in no small part by Government incentives (such as Help to Buy), meaning home ownership is now a much more viable possibility.
+Over the last few years there's been a definite increase in the number of people getting on that first rung of the housing ladder, helped in no small part by Government incentives (such as Help to Buy), meaning home ownership is now a much more viable possibility.

-It's now perfectly possible to buy a house with a 5% deposit – go back a year or two and mortgage lenders would have barely considered it – but of course, there are still challenges involved.
+It's now perfectly possible to buy a house with a 5% deposit – go back a few years and mortgage lenders would have barely considered it – but of course, there are still challenges involved.
 Here at Moneyfacts we want to help make that dream of owning a home become a reality, so we've put together a short guide that could help the process along.

-You may also want to consider a Help to Buy ISA, a new Government initiative that allows you to save regular amounts and receive the interest tax -free.
+You may also want to consider a Help to Buy ISA, a Government initiative that allows you to save regular amounts and receive the interest tax-free.
 If you use the proceeds of the account to buy a house, the Government will add another 25% of the value of the account (up to £3,000) to your savings pot, making this a great type of account for a house deposit.
 Better yet, if there are two of you saving for your deposit, you can each have a Help to Buy ISA, so your pot could quickly add up - particularly with the Government boost.
+The new Lifetime ISA that is due to be launched in April 2017 can also be used to save for a first home, and benefits from a generous Government top-up.

 Alternatively, setting up a regular savings account could be an ideal option as it'll help you get into the habit of saving, and if you accompany it with a cash ISA to make the most of your tax-free allowance, you could soon see your savings begin to grow.